JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-10-31-MiniprepPlus-DNA:RNA-extractions.md

 - Centrifuge for 3 minutes at 9000 rct
 - Transfer 300 μL into new tube

-Used this protocol (XXXXX; mine) for extractions and QC.
+Used this [protocol](https://github.com/JillAshey/JillAshey_Putnam_Lab_Notebook/blob/master/_posts/2022-10-25-MiniprepPlus-DNA:RNA-extractions.md) (mine) for extractions and QC.

 ### Quality Control